soloesteban/masters_stevens/introduction.md

 The following are the main objectives of this project.

-- **OBJ0001**: Compile and synthesize knowledge and best practices related to systems engineering in medical device development.
+- **OBJ0001**: Design a book as a system that will compile and synthesize knowledge and best practices related to systems engineering in medical device development.
 - **OBJ0002**: Provide a comprehensive resource that educates professionals and students in the field of systems engineering about the unique challenges and considerations specific to medical devices.
 - **OBJ0003**: Offer practical guidance and tools for applying systems engineering principles throughout the entire lifecycle of medical device development.
 - **OBJ0004**: Foster a deeper understanding of the regulatory requirements and standards governing medical devices and how they intersect with systems engineering processes.